-Community Based Rehabilitation program was formally incorporated in regular program of KOSHISH in the year 2010.
+Community Based Rehabilitation (CBR) program was formally incorporated in regular program of KOSHISH in the year 2010.
 Before the initiation of CBR program some services for severe cases of mental health problems were present but services for people with mild and moderate mental health and psychosocial problems were limited.
 Traditional healing practitioners were highly regarded option for any mental health problems.
 Most of the services which were available used to view mental health and psychosocial problems from disease model.
 People with psychosocial problem used to hesitate to seek proper treatment due to existing stigma and discrimination.

 In 2010, CBR program was introduced as a brain child of Mr. Matrika Devkota after frequent interaction with people and learning from Out Patient Department (OPD) and medicine services.
-The program intended to address the existing gap of proper community based mental health and psychosocial programs.
+The program intended to address the existing gap of proper community based mental health and psychosocial programs in Nepal.
 The efforts of KOSHISH were supported by Women and Children Offices, Social Welfare Ministry and CBM.
 CBR program was the first initiation of KOSHISH to make community involved in promoting Metal Health Psycho Social Wellbeing (MHPSW).
 As KOSHISH envisioned, "Psychosocial wellbeing for all", the involvement of community in very essential to achieve the vision.
 KOSHISH CBR also supports the Twin Track Approach of the organization with the overall objective of improved mental and psychosocial well-being of individuals and people with disabilities.
 CBR approaches to reduce stigma, discrimination and obstacles making services available in community, spread awareness about the issues, making community involved and advocating for friendly policies and laws.
 The KOSHISH CBR program ensures community involvement in both the program and the recovery process of the beneficiaries.
 This process supports the development of a sense of ownership by the community, people, and the agencies that make the program more sustainable.
 The main roles of the CBR program are the promotion of mental health and psychosocial wellbeing and prevention, and the care and rehabilitation of those experiencing mental health problems.

 - Increased access of individuals and person with disability to mental health and psychosocial support services in community level